The Asheville Experience

 To learn more about the important role that ambulatory care pharmacists play on the healthcare team, view the ASHP Career Tool.

-The Ambulatory Care Pathway Program was established to create a workforce of pharmacy leaders in outpatient pharmacy practice with exceptional skills in creating and expanding ambulatory care services.
+The Ambulatory Care Certificate Program was established to create a workforce of pharmacy leaders in outpatient pharmacy practice with exceptional skills in creating and expanding ambulatory care services.

 Pharmacists in Asheville created innovative models for medication management as part of The Asheville Project® in the 1990s and served as some of the first Clinical Pharmacist Practitioners in North Carolina.

-Because of the longstanding history of excellence in ambulatory care pharmacy practice in Western North Carolina, the Ambulatory Care Pathway is uniquely offered for students on the Asheville Campus.
+Because of the longstanding history of excellence in ambulatory care pharmacy practice in Western North Carolina, the Ambulatory Care Certificate Program is uniquely offered for students on the Asheville Campus.

-All UNC Eshelman School of Pharmacy students complete their PY1 foundational year of study on the Chapel Hill Campus.
-Students will designate their campus preference for their PY2-PY4 education during the PY1 year.
-Thirty students will complete their education on the Asheville Campus and are able to apply for the Ambulatory Care Pathway Program.
-Pathway students will be selected through a competitive application process.
-Evaluation criteria for acceptance include 1) career interests in outpatient pharmacy practice; 2) commitment to service to patients and community; 3) desire to advance the profession of pharmacy; and 4) communication skills. - Pathway Components
+Students will be selected through a competitive application process.
+Evaluation criteria for acceptance include 1) career interests in outpatient pharmacy practice; 2) commitment to service to patients and community; 3) desire to advance the profession of pharmacy; and 4) communication skills.

-The Ambulatory Care Pathway at UNC Eshelman School of Pharmacy Asheville Campus provides a unique opportunity for student pharmacists to accelerate their learning about ambulatory care pharmacy practice.
+The Ambulatory Care Certificate Program at UNC Eshelman School of Pharmacy Asheville Campus provides a unique opportunity for student pharmacists to accelerate their learning about ambulatory care pharmacy practice.

-Key components of the Ambulatory Care Pathway include a seminar series, a mentoring program, and interprofessional education.
+Key components of the Ambulatory Care Certificate Program include a seminar series, a mentoring program, and interprofessional education.
 Additional credit hours beyond those required in the Doctor of Pharmacy curriculum are required.

 Are You Interested in Learning More?